You probably heard that some people use WD40 to clean their car engines and you wonder if WD40 will do damage to your car engine. Wonder no more.

 You don’t have to be a mechanic to clean your engine with wd40.
 Make sure you follow my steps and you will have a shiny engine in no time.

-The first step is the preparation.
 Although it seems simple, it’s important to have all your cleaning supplies laid out right next to your engine.
-That’s going to make it a lot quicker to clean the engine and lot more enjoyable because your products are going to be right there for you to use.
-It’s also a good idea to put on some gloves to protect your hands from chemicals and oils and put on some safety glasses just in case some dirt splashes in your face.
-You are ready to start.
+That’s going to make it a lot quicker to clean the engine and a lot more enjoyable because your products are going to be right there for you to use.
+It’s also a good idea to put on some gloves to protect your hands from chemicals and oils and put on some safety glasses just in case some dirt splashes on your face.

-Finally the last step of the preparation.
 Even though we disconnected the battery there are still some components that we don’t want to get wet.
 Sure you can get a little wet, but you don’t want to get them soaking wet for example.
-We have the alternator, distributor(some cars have two distributors).
-Follow your spark plug wires and press down the caps to make sure they are forced all the way down that helps keep water out.
-These components can get splashed with water, but the idea is we don’t want to soak them with water if we could help it.
+We have the alternator, and distributor(some cars have two distributors).
+Follow your spark plug wires and press down the caps to make sure they are forced all the way down.

 Start by using the brush and vacuum cleaner together, and kinda throw the dust into the vacuum cleaner with the brush.
 You want to brush off as many surfaces in the engine bay as you can.
 This process is pretty quick and it only takes about five minutes and it’s definitely helpful.
 If you have any rust on your metal engine parts, you can use the metal wire brush and take the rust off.
 That’s all it takes to dry clean the engine.